sedlukha/next-intl-split/package/README.md

 - Split translations freely, without worrying about hardcoding the file names in the `getRequestConfig` utility.
 - Smaller `JSON` files.
 - Cleaner `JSON` files.
+- Support for TypeScript.
+- Support for Next.Js Config file with `.ts/.js/.mjs` extensions.

 ## <a id="how_to_use"></a> How to use the package?